Human Capital Formation Notes for Class 12

 The way ahead

 Advance level of human capital formation is need of hour for India, considering its huge youth population.
 Quality human capital will certainly help in economic development of India.
 For this, govt needs to enhance its expenditure in various field especially in health and education sector.
-Gap is access to opportunities between rich and poor needs to be narrowed.
+Gap in access to opportunities between rich and poor needs to be narrowed.
 Moreover, gender bias for women is also needed to be addressed at all level for providing various facilities so that they can also actively participate in economic development of the country.

 Some Important Concepts